Wild spring storm pounds New England with thundersnow, strong winds

 The snow was also falling in full force in New Hampshire, where up to 12 inches had accumulated, and much of Maine.
 Rain and mist were reported at the Portland International Jetport with a temperature of 38 degrees at noon, but mixing with snow was expected during the afternoon as the rain/snow line wobbles toward the coast.

-Rain and snow will continue in southern New England and increase in coverage and intensity in Maine during the afternoon hours Friday as the low pressure center stalls and slowly meanders east of Cape Cod.
+Rain and snow will continue in southern New England and increase in coverage and intensity in Maine during the afternoon hours Friday as the low-pressure center stalls and slowly meanders east of Cape Cod.
 In southern areas, precipitation will begin to taper in the evening.

 By Saturday morning, snow will be relegated to central and Downeast Maine.

 Snow in Boston in the springtime isn’t overly rare.
-The city gets measurable snow during April in about half of years.
+The city gets measurable snow during April every couple of years.
 In fact, 25.4 inches came down March 31 and April 1, 1997, the infamous “April Fools’ Day Storm” becoming Boston’s biggest two-day winter storm on record at the time — despite not actually happening during the winter.

 Spring snow also blanketing the Rockies and western Plains